misakimichy/Redux-state-tree/README.md

 5. Add add.eventListener to the add button.
     1) When the add button is clicked, item should be added.
-Don't forget to comment out `state.dipatch(...Action())`.
+Don't forget to comment out `state.dispatch(...Action())`.
 You can see if the items are added or not on console of dev tool, since `store.subscribe` method calls console.log.

 6. Create `addTodo` and `addGoal` function.
-    1) When the the add button is clicked, eaither function is invoked (depends on which button you've clicked).
+    1) When the the add button is clicked, either function is invoked (depends on which button you've clicked).
 This function will add a new item to the state.
     This method will extract the info from the input field, and then dispatch an `addTodoAction` or `addGoalAction` Action Creator with the text that user typed into the input field.

     2)